rclone/rclone/docs/content/commands/rclone_mount.md

 to create the file is preserved and available for programs to query.
 It is not allowed for two files in the same directory to differ only by case.

-Usually file systems on MacOS are case-insensitive.
-It is possible to make MacOS file systems case-sensitive but that is not the default
+Usually file systems on macOS are case-insensitive.
+It is possible to make macOS file systems case-sensitive but that is not the default

 The "--vfs-case-insensitive" mount flag controls how rclone handles these